Press Releases

 For all these safety and compliance considerations, batteries are not cross-compatible (unless specified by the power tool manufacturer).
 When buying aftermarket batteries for power tools, it is important to consult with the power tool owner’s manual and purchase only the batteries recommended by the manufacturer.

 Before purchasing a non-OEM battery, contractors and businesses are advised to consider all factors, not just price.
 And what seems to work well out of the box may deliver dire consequences later.
-Purchasing a battery from an unknown seller without having any verification of the seller’s qualifications or experience — or of the battery’s construction or testing or certification — can leave you with an unsatisfying, and potentially dangerous, experience.
+Purchasing a battery from an unknown seller without verifying the seller’s qualifications or experience — or the battery’s construction, testing, or certification — can leave you with an unsatisfying, and potentially dangerous, experience.

 For more tips from the Power Tool Institute on buying OEM batteries, visit https://www.powertoolinstitute.com/pti-pages/battery-safety.asp.